+The loans are secured with established real property or land in line with the Group's lending requirements.
 The Group continuously monitors the credit quality of the borrowers based on a credit rating scorecard.
 The Group assesses each of its commercial loans by using a credit scoring model that is based on current and historical past due statuses, indebtedness, loan-to-value measures ('LTV measures'), and the loan size.
 The forecasted business default rates, price of property and mortgage default rates may be factored into the Credit Scoring.
 The Credit Scoring Level and corresponding Probability of Default is documented and reviewed regularly by both Accounting and Credit Management Department.